manahiyo831/RadioFieldAR/README.md

 https://nomad-saving.com/wp-content/uploads/2016/03/NASA5-1-768x512.jpg

-You can use the PC or smartphone's screen instead.
+You can use the smartphone screen instead.
 But tracking performance may be decreased.

 ## How to install